runeg96/grasping_ros/README.md

 python3 train_network.py --dataset name_of_dataset --dataset-path path_to_dataset
 ```

-The name of dataset spesifies which dataset to use.
+The name of the dataset specifies which dataset to use.
 It can be one of the following names:
 - cornell
 - jacquard
 - graspnet
 - custom

-The custom dataset name is to use our own [**Multi-view dataset**](https://www.kaggle.com/runegrnhj/cornell-inspired-multiview-grasping-dataset).
+The custom dataset name is used to specify the custom [**Multi-view dataset**](https://www.kaggle.com/runegrnhj/cornell-inspired-multiview-grasping-dataset).

 #### Example
 Traning GG-CNN2 with cornell